How to Find Your Vocal Style

 - Next, say the word “Mum” (as in British mother) out loud at a comfortable volume–make sure there’s no strain or breathiness in your voice.

 - Next, sing the melody of the phrase on the word “Mum”.
 So for every change in melody or syllable, sing the word Mum instead

 - Continue singing this melody on “Mum” a few times until you have forgotten that you’re singing your favorite song and are just singing the melody on Mum

 - Now, using the same relaxed “uh” feeling that you found on the “Mum”, begin to sing the words.

 The goal of this exercise is to transfer the relaxed and natural “uh” sound to the melody you’re singing

 A Few Things You May Notice

-For the science nerds out there, we used the “Uh” vowel in “Mum” to relax all the articulators in the resonation system (especially the tongue), forcing you to sing in your own voice.
+The reason that this “Mum” exercise works so well is because the “Uh” vowel relaxes all the articulators in the resonation system (especially the tongue), forcing you to sing in your own voice.

 Remember, you may not like the sound of your natural voice at first.

 But having taught more than 500 students, I can promise you this: